 The Saint Comes Marching In

 12 West had two DJs and was only open three days a week.
 One DJ would work Wednesday and Friday and the other on Saturday and then the following week reverse that.
 Robbie loved his stint at 12 West, but across town in September of 1980 a new club called the Saint had just opened and it was sucking the life out of the other clubs.
 Many of the dancers had jumped ship and moved over to the Saint, which featured DJs Jim Burgess, Roy Thode and Alan Dodd on the turntables.
 Eventually 12 West was forced to let go of Robbie and ultimately close down.
-Robbie Leslie explains that, "the Saint broke all records, it was an international phenomena with people flying in from Europe on a monthly basis."
+Robbie Leslie explains that,

 While still at 12 West, Robbie had been courted by the Saint to augment their lineup of DJs.
 So it comes as no surprise that when 12 West let Robbie go he ended up at the Saint, which was now the "in" place to go dancing.
 His first night DJ'ing at the Saint was on Christmas Day, 1980 and from then on he rotated with the other DJs while still spinning at other New York clubs such as Underground, Palladium and Studio 54.